swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. note:: A list of possible donors can be selected from the list on the SOAS Listing ID.

-Patient Enrollment and Add transplation
+Patient Enrollment and Add transplantation
 =========================================

 When clicking in "add transplation", as seen below (arrow):